Medically reviewed by Drugs.com. Last updated on Aug 24, 2018.

 Aspergillosis is not contagious from person to person.

 Your risk of developing aspergillosis depends on your overall health and the extent of your exposure to mold.
-In general, these factors make you more vulnerable to infection:
+In general, these factors make you more vulnerable to aspergillosis:

 - Weakened immune system.
 People taking immune-suppressing drugs after undergoing transplant surgery — especially bone marrow or stem cell transplants — or people who have certain cancers of the blood are at highest risk of invasive aspergillosis.
 People in the later stages of AIDS also may be at increased risk.

 - Low white blood cell level.
-Having chemotherapy, an organ transplant or leukemia lowers your white cell level, making you more susceptible to invasive aspergillosis.
+People who have had chemotherapy, an organ transplant or leukemia have lower white cell levels, making them more susceptible to invasive aspergillosis.
 So does having chronic granulomatous disease — an inherited disorder that affects immune system cells.

 - Lung cavities.
-People who have healed air spaces (cavities) in their lungs are at higher risk of developing a mass of tangled fungus fibers (aspergilloma).
-Cavities are areas that have been damaged by radiation to the lung or by lung diseases such as tuberculosis or sarcoidosis — a noncancerous, inflammatory illness.
+People who have air spaces (cavities) in their lungs are at higher risk of developing aspergillomas.

 Depending on the type of infection, aspergillosis can cause a variety of serious complications:

 - Systemic infection.
 The most serious complication of invasive aspergillosis is the spread of the infection to other parts of your body, especially your brain, heart and kidneys.
-Invasive aspergillosis spreads rapidly and is often fatal in spite of early treatment.
+Invasive aspergillosis spreads rapidly and may be fatal.